Prince (musician): 1984–1987: Purple Rain, Around the World in a Day, and Parade

-After Tipper Gore heard her 11-year-old daughter Karenna listening to Prince's song "Darling Nikki", which gained wide notoriety for its sexual lyrics and a reference to masturbation, she founded the Parents Music Resource Center.
+After Tipper Gore heard her 11-year-old daughter Karenna listening to Prince's song "Darling Nikki"—which gained wide notoriety for its sexual lyrics and a reference to masturbation—she founded the Parents Music Resource Center.
 The center advocated the mandatory use of a warning label, now known as Parental Advisory, on the covers of records that have been judged to contain language or lyrical content unsuitable for minors.
 The recording industry later voluntarily complied with this request.

-In 1985, Prince released Around the World in a Day, which held the No. 1 spot on the Billboard 200 for three weeks.
-From that album, the single "Raspberry Beret" reached No. 2 on the Billboard Hot 100, and "Pop Life" reached No. 7.